 All students must wear masks when they are required to do so (see guidelines above).
 If your child has specific reasons why it’s difficult for them, we encourage you to find a mask that works for your child.

 Hot lunch (and Meal Service for DACHS) is still available, in individually wrapped portions.

-In ECE and KES lunch is eaten in the classroom with all students at their desks facing the same direction.
+In EECC and KES lunch is eaten in the classroom with all students at their desks facing the same direction.
 After lunch, the students and staff sanitize the room as much as they can.
 Additionally, there are ongoing deep cleaning and sanitizing of the buildings and classrooms throughout the week by our expanded custodial staff.